Appalachia: Modern Appalachia

 By the 1950s, poor farming techniques and the loss of jobs to mechanization in the mining industry had left much of central and southern Appalachia poverty-stricken.
 The lack of jobs also led to widespread difficulties with outmigration.
 Beginning in the 1930s, federal agencies such as the Tennessee Valley Authority began investing in the Appalachian region.
 Sociologists such as James Brown, folklorists and linguists such as Cratis Williams, and authors such as Harry Caudill and Michael Harrington brought attention to the region's plight in the 1960s, prompting Congress to create the Appalachian Regional Commission in 1965.
 The commission's efforts helped to stem the tide of outmigration and diversify the region's economies.
 Although there have been drastic improvements in the region's economic conditions since the commission's founding, the ARC listed 80 counties as "distressed" in 2020, with nearly half of them (38) in Kentucky.

 Since the 1980s, population growth in southern Appalachia has brought about concerns of farmland loss and hazards to the local environment.
 Regarding housing development, exurban development, characterized by its low-density housing, has violated the habitats of native species and contributed significantly to the decline in agricultural land use in larger Appalachia.

 There are growing IT sectors in many parts of the region.
-Frontier, the fastest supercomputer in the world, is housed at Oak Ridge National Laboratory.
+Frontier, the third fastest supercomputer in the world, is housed at Oak Ridge National Laboratory.
 In the 21st century, Appalachia has swung heavily towards the Republican Party.